rickythewriter/simplepractice-interview-test/README.md

  * Was it well written?
 Are the source code and algorithms implemented cleanly?
    Would we enjoy your code living along side our own?

+   As a professional writer, attention to readability (particularly "skim"-ability) is evident in my submission.
-   I tried to write the code with my signature elegance, but as with any draft, it could be improved with more editing.
+   Though, any draft could be improved, with more editing.

+   Also consider that:
-   Please consider that I had no prior experience with Ruby.
+   - I had no prior experience with Ruby.
 I learned it over the Independence Day holiday weekend.
-Notice my attention to detail, e.g. helper methods in controllers are written idiomatically within model classes.
+   - Notice my attention to idiomatic style, e.g. helper methods for controllers are written within model classes.

  * Is it slow?
 For small to medium sized inputs, the processing delay should probably not be noticeable.